-Weight Control: Excess body fat increases risk of eight cancers.
+Weight Control: Excess body fat increases risk of nine cancers.
 Short-term intervention trials, which typically last 3 months or less, have generally shown greater whole-grain consumption has no effect on weight or weight gain.
 But population studies consistently link greater whole grain consumption with lower body mass index (BMI) and less weight gain over about ten years.
 Several studies also suggest that consuming whole grains rather than refined grains causes a relatively modest but greater loss of body fat and abdominal fat, especially when whole grains are part of a reduced-calorie diet.

 In the Kitchen

 - Look for "100% whole grain" on the package.
 Words like multi-grain or wheat do not necessarily mean the product contains whole grains.

 - Some examples of whole grains include whole wheat flour, oats, brown rice (also red or black), corn, whole barley, bulgur, whole farro, millet and teff.

 - On the ingredients list, look for the term "whole" or a specific whole grain (such as oats) listed as the first ingredient.
 If a whole grain is listed first and refined grain is listed after, then a product is mostly whole grain.

 - When purchasing cornmeal, polenta or grits, look for whole corn or whole grain corn.
 If the package says degermed corn, it is not whole grain.